zukunft/zukunft.com/docs/code_functions_all.md

         \-- component_list - set the vars of these list display objects bases on the api json array
     \-- load_by_formula_id
         \-- formula_link_list - get the formula link that use this formula from the backend via api
+    \-- load_by_phr_id
+        \-- formula_list - load the formulas assigned to the given phrase from the backend via api
     \-- load
         \-- config - request the user-specific frontend configuration from the backend
     \-- get_by